sumihiro3/line-pay-sdk-python/README.rst

 Introduction
 ------------
-The LINE Pay API SDK for Python makes it easy to develop bots using LINE Pay API.
+The LINE Pay API SDK for Python makes it easy to develop apps using LINE Pay API.

 Documentation